 3. Salt.
 This is proven bad if taking in an excess amount such as sodium.
 Not only it will cause high blood pressure and water retention in the body but also irritation and swelling of the joints.

 4. Sugar.
-The fact that sugar or any other sugar substances are actually pro-inflammation.
-All the processed and non-natural sugar products such as sodas, candies, sweet bakeries are tempting BUT could spike the blood sugar level and trigger inflammation.
+The fact that sugar or any other sugar substances are pro-inflammation.
+All the processed and non-natural sugar products such as sodas, candies, and sweet bakeries are tempting BUT could spike the (#Ad)blood sugar level and trigger inflammation.

-Besides all the above, smoking (tobacco) has been proven as the major cause of Rheumatoid arthritis among smokers patients.
+Besides all the above, smoking (tobacco) has been proven as the major cause of Rheumatoid arthritis among smokers.
 So it is best to avoid tobacco as it is not friendly to your joints in long term.

-My Overall Verdict: What Are The Best Knee Exercises For Knee Pain
+My Overall Verdict: What Are The Best Exercises For Knee Pain Relief

-You can get more proper consultation from your physical therapist who will do an evaluation, recommend a treatment program and address the factors causing your knee pain.
+You should get proper consultation from your physical therapist who will do an evaluation, recommend a treatment program, and address the factors causing your knee pain.

 This article is solely for educational purposes only and the treatment or remedies suggested here may or may not work for individuals.